sjenni/dfgan/README.md

 - To train and evaluate a DFGAN with learned noise on CIFAR-10 run **run_DFGAN_ln.py**.
 - To train and evaluate a standard GAN on CIFAR-10 run **run_standard_GAN.py**.

+## PyTorch implementation
+A PyTorch implementation of DFGAN is provided by: https://github.com/Johnson-yue/pytorch-DFGAN